Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 Learning Outcomes

-Students who successfully complete this paper will develop a working knowledge of the central ideas of linear algebra and the applications of these ideas in science, computer science and engineering.
+Students who successfully complete this paper will develop a working knowledge of the central ideas of linear algebra, such as:

 • Vector spaces